915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 12\.1\.
 Introduction

-Python applications will often use packages and modules that donât come as part of the standard library.
-Applications will sometimes need a specific version of a library, because the application may require that a particular bug has been fixed or the application may be written using an obsolete version of the libraryâs interface.
+Python applications will often use packages and modules that don’t come as part of the standard library.
+Applications will sometimes need a specific version of a library, because the application may require that a particular bug has been fixed or the application may be written using an obsolete version of the library’s interface.

 This means it may not be possible for one Python installation to meet